Mordical62645/cli-reference-tool/README.md

 **Shell (Command Interpreter):**
 - The actual program that interprets and executes commands
-- Examples: bash, zsh, fish, dash, PowerShell, CMD
+- Examples: bash, zsh, dash, PowerShell, CMD
 - Processes commands, manages environment variables
 - Can be used in different terminals